aliyun/alibabacloud-dkms-gcs-python-sdk/README.md

 ## Install

-The recommended way to use the AlibabaCloud DKMS SDK for Java in your project is to consume it from Maven.
+The recommended way to use the AlibabaCloud DKMS SDK for Python in your project is to consume it from Maven.
 Import as follows:

 ```
 pip install alibabacloud-dkms-gcs